 Climate Action webinar series

-Between 25 October – 19 November 2021, the CSC Alumni Team will host a programme of webinars, delivered by Commonwealth Alumni, on their work, research, and contributions to tackling the climate crisis.
-14 webinars are scheduled to take place as part of the ‘Climate Action’ series and will explore a range of climate-related issues across 10 countries, including climate finance, gender security, climate change governance, clean and green energy, and public health.
+Between 25 October and 19 November 2021, the CSC Alumni team hosted a programme of webinars, delivered by Commonwealth Alumni, on their work, research, and contributions to tackling the climate crisis.
+14 webinars took place as part of the ‘Climate Action’ series and explored a range of climate-related issues across 10 countries, including climate finance, gender security, climate change governance, clean and green energy, and public health.
 You can find out more about each of the webinars and speakers on the Events webpage.